tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/参数配置/设置实例参数_intl_en.md

 5. In the pop-up window, select the **execution mode** and click **OK**.
 >?
 >- If you select **Immediate execution**, the parameter modification task will be executed and take effect immediately.
->- If you select **During maintenance time**, the parameter modification task will be executed and take effect during the [instance maintenance time](https://intl.cloud.tencent.com/document/product/236/10929).
+>- If you select **During maintenance time**, the parameter modification task will be executed and take effect during the instance maintenance time as described in [Setting Instance Maintenance Window](https://intl.cloud.tencent.com/document/product/236/10929).

 ### Option 3.
 Importing a parameter template on the "Parameter Template" page
-For more information, see [Managing Parameter Template > Applying Parameter Template to Instance](https://intl.cloud.tencent.com/document/product/236/31906).
+For more information, see [Managing Parameter Template > Applying a Parameter Template to Instances](https://intl.cloud.tencent.com/document/product/236/31906).

-## Restoring to Default Template
+## Restoring to the Default Template
 1. Log in to the [TencentDB for MySQL console](https://console.cloud.tencent.com/cdb), click an instance ID in the instance list, and enter the instance management page.
 2. Select **Database Management** > **Parameter Settings**, click **Default Template**, select **High-Stability Template** or **High-Performance Template**, and click **Import and Overwrite Original Parameters**.
 ![](https://qcloudimg.tencent-cloud.cn/raw/030f986ea488796d5c084cb97aec5d6b.png)